 "Europe is measured as everything west of the Ural Mountains," Wheeler replied.
 "The highest peak in Europe is Elbrus, in Russia's Caucasus mountains between the Caspian Sea and the Black Sea."

 As a millionaire, Frank Wells could afford the simple reaction, "Well, fine", and then set about planning a trip to Russia "right away … in ten days or so"!
 For my part, however, having decided on a personal goal of Three-and-a-half Summits – i.e., to climb at least three of the six tallest continental summits, plus Mt Kosciuszko (the high-spot of Australia, which is merely 2,228 metres / 7,316 feet above sea-level and thus, in my book, rates as a Half-Summit!), I had no doubts that the fact that Europe's tallest mountain was in Russia rather than in accessible, clean, and linguistically comprehensible France would make life more complicated for me.
 Consequently, I began some serious consumer research in early 1993, and wrote to more than half a dozen adventure travel companies in the UK and the USA in an attempt to compare details of their Elbrus expeditions.
 The choice soon became reasonably clear, and I opted for REI without much hesitation.
 REI, the initials formally standing for Recreation Equipment Inc., is an American company (based in Sumner in the state of Washington) that specialises in "travel for outdoor enthusiasts" and has a particular expertise in trips to the former Soviet Union.
 In March 1994 I enrolled for an August 1994 "Climb Mt Elbrus" trip with REI and paid $US400 as a deposit.
-I had hoped to go to Elbrus with Eric Hodge (with whom I've climbed in both Nepal and New Zealand), but, alas, REI's catalogue of expeditions proved too tempting for Eric and – after a lot of discussions between the two of us – he chose the high road and signed up, instead, for a trip to Mustag Ata, a 7,500 metre peak in western China, while I took the low road and stuck to my original plans …
+I had hoped to go to Elbrus with Eric Hodge (with whom I had climbed in both Nepal and New Zealand), but, alas, REI's catalogue of expeditions proved too tempting for Eric and – after a lot of discussions between the two of us – he chose the high road and signed up, instead, for a trip to Mustag Ata, a 7,500 metre peak in western China, while I took the low road and stuck to my original plans …

 At the same time, however, I also felt distinctly different from previous trips.
 I was far more nervous than I'd ever been before.
-Stories of the Russian bureaucracy weren't welcoming ("Practical problems in what are elsewhere simple matters … can still make the USSR a more difficult country than most to travel in – USSR: A Travel Survival Kit); newspaper clippings sent to me by family and friends with warnings about the dangers of flying on Aeroflot were, to say the least, unsettling (they culminated in Heather's observation that while she could live with the fact that I could die in a mountaineering accident, she'd be very annoyed if I was killed on Aeroflot!); a comment in REI's trip notes about the dangers of catching taxis in Moscow – they are, apparently, largely in the hands of the local Mafia and are a sure way to be robbed or worse – was more than mildly disturbing; and then there were the standard health spiels: "the Soviet health system is fairly dismal" … "tetanus and diphtheria immunisations are highly recommended" … "don't drink the water – that includes ice in your drinks and brushing your teeth in tap water" … "Leningrad water harbours giardia lamblia" … and so on and so on.
+Stories of the Russian bureaucracy weren't welcoming ("Practical problems in what are elsewhere simple matters … can still make the USSR a more difficult country than most to travel in" – USSR: A Travel Survival Kit); newspaper clippings sent to me by family and friends with warnings about the dangers of flying on Aeroflot were, to say the least, unsettling (they culminated in Heather's observation that while she could live with the fact that I could die in a mountaineering accident, she'd be very annoyed if I was killed on Aeroflot!); a comment in REI's trip notes about the dangers of catching taxis in Moscow – they are, apparently, largely in the hands of the local Mafia and are a sure way to be robbed or worse – was more than mildly disturbing; and then there were the standard health spiels: "the Soviet health system is fairly dismal" … "tetanus and diphtheria immunisations are highly recommended" … "don't drink the water – that includes ice in your drinks and brushing your teeth in tap water" … "Leningrad water harbours giardia lamblia" … and so on and so on.
 It's all a bit depressing, because showering with one's mouth closed is – frankly – an unnatural act.

 My flight from Copenhagen to Stockholm and then on to Moscow was on SAS (Scandinavian Airlines) and thus was neither problematical nor uncivilised.
 Arriving in Moscow wasn't too traumatic either.
 Immigration (i.e., passport control) was distinguished by two features.
 First, it was chaotic.
 There was no such thing as queuing (or, for my American friends, standing in line).
 Memories of when Heather and I fought and jostled for hours in an East German shed in October 1969 (when we attempted to alter our route out of West Berlin) came flooding back as two, then three, plane loads of passengers pushed and shoved their way toward the head of the non-queue.
 Then, when you reached an immigration officer, you stood waiting in front of him for at least five minutes while he did absolutely nothing.
 He didn't punch any details into a computer; he didn't write anything down; he barely looked at you; he didn't consult any colleagues.
 He simply sat and passed the time, not even appearing to revel in the chaos.
 I can only conclude he – and all the others like him – were (a) being paid by the hour, and (b) desperate to avoid making decisions which they knew they would ultimately have to make and for which they could, later, possibly in a few awful instances, be held responsible.
 When I told an Indian colleague in 1991 that I was going to go to India later that year, he gave me a sage piece of advice: "Oh, Nigel, don't let the little things worry you."
 It was also a useful philosophy for getting through Moscow airport and into Russia without feeling frazzled.
 Clearing customs was easier (though returning Russians were given a hard time and generally had their bags searched), and eventually eleven of us – four Elbrus expeditioners and seven Silk Road cyclists – were taken in a mini-bus (with our luggage following behind in a truck) into Moscow to be put up in the Hotel Molodyozhny for the night.